laurabenestan/RDA_outlier/README.md

-# ReserveBenefit--RDA_adaptation
+# RDA

 # RDA analysis

-RDA analysis adapted from the nice workflow available in [popgennescent](https://popgen.nescent.org/2018-03-27_RDA_GEA.html)
+RDA analysis adapted from the nice workflow of Brenna Forester available in [popgennescent](https://popgen.nescent.org/2018-03-27_RDA_GEA.html)

-Developed by [Laura Benestan](https://github.com/laurabenestan) in [Stephanie Manel](https://sites.google.com/site/stephaniemanel/home)'s laboratory.
+Developed by [Laura Benestan](https://github.com/laurabenestan) in [Stephanie Manel](https://sites.google.com/site/stephaniemanel/home)'s laboratory for the Reservebenefit project.

 ## Concept and definition

 We used of Redundancy Analysis (RDA) as a genotype-environment association (GEA) method to simultaneously assess the percent of genomic variation explained by environmental variables and to detect loci under selection (see the relevant paper of [Forester et al. 2018](https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.14584).
 RDA is a two-step analysis in which genetic and environmental data are analyzed using multivariate linear regression.
 Then PCA of the fitted values is used to produce canonical axes, which are linear combinations of the predictors (Legendre & Legendre, 2012).
 Here, we performed the RDA on a individual-based sampling design rather than population-based (see [Benestan et al. 2016] paper (https://onlinelibrary.wiley.com/doi/10.1111/mec.13811)).

 ## Application to our dataset

-Here, we apply RDA to genomic data from 276 individuals of the white seabream (Diplodus sargus) sampled across the Mediterranean sea.
+Here, we apply RDA to genomic data from 276 individuals of the white seabream (***Diplodus sargus***) sampled across the Mediterranean sea.

-Results of the RDA at the full set of 18,512 single nucleotide polymorphism (SNP) markers will be soon available.
+Then, we analyse Results of the RDA at the full set of 18,512 single nucleotide polymorphism (SNP) markers.
 The goal of this study is to understand which environmental factor may drive the genomic divergence observed in this species.
 In this case, the data is individual-based, and inputs are allele counts (i.e. 0/1/2) for each locus and individual fish.

-# Using R to perform the analysis
+## 1. Preparing inputs files and loading libraries

-## Install packages
+**Download R packages**
 First, we install the necessary packages and then download the corresponding libraries.

 ``` {r}